pisv/gethandly.wiki-playground/Step-Three.md

 * The precise nature of the change (the change flags).
 * Deltas for any added, removed, or changed children.
 * A summary of what markers changed on the element's corresponding resource.
-* A summary of changes to children of the element's corresponding resource that cannot be described in terms of model changes.
+* A summary of resource changes to children of the element's corresponding resource that cannot be described in terms of model changes.

 In the case where an element has moved, the `ADDED` delta for the destination also supplies the source element, and the `REMOVED` delta for the source